Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 Bio, short version

 I am an old guy who quit music, then later decided to rock in a way no one else was.
-As a kid, I discovered music was fun when the piano lessons stopped.
 In 2013 I released some music that was different from everyone else, but still fun to play and enjoyable to hear.
 Gregorian Rock is Gregorian chant combined with modern musical styles and instruments for a sound that is serene, yet pummeling.
 I play keyboards, electronic wind instrument, Chapman Stick, and sing.
 You will hear the influence of my classical background, with hints of Neal Morse, Skillet, Iona, Frost, and 70s prog.

 Bio, long version